 - a mortgage loan insured through USDA Rural Development (formerly called Farmers Home Administration or FmHA)

 - an RHS/FmHA financed home

 If you are a service member, there is a special federal law regarding foreclosure.
 A bank cannot start the foreclosure during your active service or within one year after your service.
-If you receive a “Summons” and “Complaint” for foreclosure during this time, you should ask a lawyer to help file a motion to dismiss.
+If you get a “Summons” and “Complaint” for foreclosure during this time, you should ask a lawyer to help file a Motion to Dismiss.